- What Do Dark Circles in Children Mean?

-- In case of rashes, when did they first manifest?
+- In case there are rashes, when did they first manifest?

 - Is your child allergic to anything you know of?

-- Have you tracked their temperature?
+- Have you tracked your child’s body temperature?
 If so, has it been at a stable temperature or is it fluctuating?
 Or, what is the highest temperature you’ve tracked so far?

 Dark circles if left undiagnosed and untreated could lead to some major complications like:

 - The existing infection may spread.